Can CBD Help With Social Anxiety?

 Hereditary contributions can either be a function of genetics or fear response modeling.

-We'll talk about serotonin signalling later with CBD and as for response modeling, we'll get into neurogenesis and CBD's interaction with "forgetting" bad memories.
+We'll talk about serotonin signaling later with CBD and as for response modeling, we'll get into neurogenesis and CBD's interaction with "forgetting" bad memories.

 It's one of our favorite attributes of CBD.